JLeFevre559/CS350-Clipboard/Documents/Milestone-4/Instructor_4.md

-# Clipboard - Milestone 4 - Project Charter
+# Clipboard - Milestone 4 - Testing and Quality Assurance

-[Replace]Clipboard is a application for scheduling tasks for individuals on a project

 Milestone 4 is the part of the project where we start refactoring code structure.
 Write the code for the Core features of our product.
 Continue integration with all